Last Updated on May 28, 2022

 - Frame: Check the frame’s welding.
 Look if it’s twisted or any signs of rusting.

-- Enclosure Net: Check the enclosure net has any holes.
+- Enclosure Net: Check if the enclosure net has any holes.

 Avoid Doing These